mieko/mieko.dev/about.md

 permalink: /about/
 ---

-These are the ranting grounds of the [https://mikeowens.us/](Mike Owens).
-Posts here tend to deal with technology, but that's not strictly necessary.
+I just whine about things here.

-I know you hate the [font](http://asdasd.rpg.fi/~svo/glasstty/), the blur makes it literally unreadable, and you're tired of people being cute on the internet.
+I know you can't stand the font and that people shouldn't have fun on the internet.

+You can see a portfolio at [mikeowens.us](https://mikeowens.us/), though.

 <p class="footnotes" markdown="1">
 Powered by